2300431w/Kilonova/Diary.md

 ### 15:29

 r-band dataframe created.
 Need to finish for today but it should be easy to try and make more data frames for the other bands.

+## 08/10/2021

+Half an hour before Lectures, going to make some more data.

+Data frames created